Montel Jackson: Early career

-Jackson started his professional MMA career in 2017 and fought primarily on the regional circuit in the Pacific Northwest United States.
+Jackson started his professional MMA career in 2017 and fought primarily on the regional circuit in the Midwest United States.
 He amassed a record of 6–0 before being signed by UFC.

 Dana White's Tuesday Night Contender Series

-Jackson faced Rico DiSciullo on June 12, 2018 at Dana White's Contender Series 9.
+Jackson faced Rico DiSciullo on June 12, 2018, at Dana White's Contender Series 9.
 He won the fight via technical knockout on round three.

 Ultimate Fighting Championship

-Two month after the win over DiSciullo, Jackson made his promotional debut on 11 day notice, replacing Benito Lopez, on August 4, 2018 against Ricky Simón at UFC 227.
+Two months after the win over DiSciullo, Jackson made his promotional debut on 11 day notice, replacing Benito Lopez, on August 4, 2018, against Ricky Simón at UFC 227.
 He lost the fight by unanimous decision.

-Jackson was originally scheduled to face Brian Kelleher on November 3, 2018 at UFC 230, replacing injured Domingo Pilarte.
-At the weigh-ins, Kelleher weight at 137 pounds, 1 pound over the bantamweight non-title fight limit of 136.
+Jackson was originally scheduled to face Brian Kelleher on November 3, 2018, at UFC 230, replacing injured Domingo Pilarte.
+At the weigh-ins, Kelleher weighed-in at 137 pounds, 1 pound over the bantamweight non-title fight limit of 136 pounds.
 He was fined 20 percent of his purse, which went to Jackson.
 On November 3, it was reported that Kelleher withdrew from the bout due to illness and thus the fight was cancelled.
-The pairing was left intact and rescheduled for December 29, 2018 at UFC 232.
+The pairing was left intact and rescheduled for December 29, 2018, at UFC 232.
 At the weigh-ins, Jackson weighed in at 137 lbs, 1 pound over the non-title fight bantamweight limit of 136 lbs.
 Jackson was fined 20 percent of his purse to Kelleher and the fight proceeded at catchweight.
 Jackson won the fight via submission in the first round.

-Jackson faced Andre Soukhamthath on April 13, 2019 at UFC 236.
+Jackson faced Andre Soukhamthath on April 13, 2019, at UFC 236.
 He won the fight by unanimous decision.

-Jackson faced Felipe Colares on January 25, 2020 at UFC Fight Night 166.
+Jackson faced Felipe Colares on January 25, 2020, at UFC Fight Night 166.
 He won the fight via unanimous decision.

-Jackson faced Brett Johns on July 19, 2020 at UFC Fight Night 172.
+Jackson faced Brett Johns on July 19, 2020, at UFC Fight Night 172.
 Despite knocking Johns down in the first round, Jackson lost the fight via unanimous decision.

-Jackson faced Jesse Strader on March 20, 2021 at UFC on ESPN 21.
+Jackson faced Jesse Strader on March 20, 2021, at UFC on ESPN 21.
 At the weigh-ins, Strader weighed in at 137.5 pounds, one and a half pounds over the bantamweight non-title fight limit.
 The bout proceeded at a catchweight and Strader was fined 20% of his individual purse, which went his opponent Jackson.
 After knocking Strader down twice, Jackson won the bout via TKO in the first round.